-As we head toward the 2020 election cycle, we’re likely to hear pro-migration advocates continue to evoke the Statue of Liberty and recite portions of Emma Lazarus’ poem on its pedestal as evidence of America’s open-door immigration philosophy.
+We’re likely to hear pro-migration advocates continue to evoke the Statue of Liberty and recite portions of Emma Lazarus’ poem on its pedestal as evidence of America’s open-door immigration philosophy.
 This is a false representation and manipulation by the usual suspects.

 The statue, which was a joint project commissioned between the U.S. and France in 1865, was a gift to the American people in celebration of 100 years of independence.
 During the American Revolutionary War, the French offered the United States military support in its fight for liberation from Great Britain.
 It was called the Treaty of Alliance.
 For these reasons, Lady Liberty holds a tablet inscribed with the date July 4, 1776.
 The broken chain that lays at her feet represents the abolition of slavery in 1865.
 But the statue was more than symbolic.
 It also served as a light house for boats in New York Harbor.
 In sum, it had NOTHING to do with migration.

 The Statue of Liberty’s association with open-door migration is due entirely to its inscription.
 Enter poet and socialite Emma Lazarus (1849-1887), the Sephardi Jewish daughter of a large New York family who amassed a fortune through sugar refining.

 The story goes that Americans were asked to fund a pedestal for the statue, but funding support for the project was weak.
 Joseph Pulitzer (1847-1911), the Hungarian-born Jewish publisher of New York World, started a drive for donations in 1882.
 As part of the effort, Lazarus was asked to donate an original work for auction.
 She initially declined, stating she could not write a poem about a statue, according to Wikipedia.
 (Apparently the story of America didn’t inspire her.)